El Mehdi Maouhoub: Dynamo Moscow

 On 23 August 2024, Maouhoub signed a five-year contract with Russian Premier League club Dynamo Moscow.
 The transfer fee was reported as €1,8 million.

 He made his debut for Dynamo on 28 August 2024 in a Russian Cup 5–1 victory over Krylia Sovetov Samara.

 On his league debut on 1 September 2024 against Orenburg he converted a penalty kick for his first Dynamo goal.
 In his third league game on 22 September 2024, an Oldest Russian derby game against Spartak Moscow, he was sent off 6 minutes after coming off the bench and getting booked twice, for arguing with a referee and diving.
 On 24 October 2024, he scored his first career hat-trick in a 6–3 Russian Cup victory over Krylia Sovetov.
 On 12 March 2025 in a Russian Cup game against CSKA Moscow, he was sent off for the second time in the 2024–25 season for recklessly attacking CSKA goalkeeper Vladislav Torop.

+On 10 August 2026, Maouhoub was loaned to Dubai United in the United Arab Emirates for one season, with an option to buy.